 For example, in Illinois, the bare minimum in an auto policy is $25,000 bodily injury per person per accident.
 In reality, this is quite small and certainly not enough to cover the costs of an injury, especially when the harm is more substantial.
 Even the costs of surgery for a fractured limb can approach six figures.
 Drivers may not have an incentive to have insurance beyond the bare minimum, especially if they do not have any assets that could be at risk in an auto accident lawsuit.
 Thus, you may be looking at a large amount of damages that may not be covered by the other driver’s insurance as they are above the policy limits.

-While it seems unfair, you could be facing severe financial difficulties as a result of an accident that was not your fault.
+While it seems unfair, you could be facing severe financial difficulties as a result of a car accident that was not your fault.
 This can be avoided by purchasing uninsured motorist coverage that can fill the gap when you are in an accident with an uninsured or underinsured driver.
 You should resist the temptation of saving a few dollars by having a minimum amount of coverage in this area.
-You never quite know when you can be saddled with massive bills because you have been involved in an accident with another driver who was trying to save money on their insurance.
+You never quite know when you can be saddled with massive bills because you have been involved in a Chicago car accident with another driver who was trying to save money on their insurance.
 What is considered full coverage for purposes of following Illinois law may not be full coverage for the purposes of paying you what you deserve and, if that happens, you will be out of luck without adequate coverage of your own.

 Is car insurance required in Illinois?

-Auto insurance is a requirement for all Illinois drivers, but the amount of required coverage is quite small.
+Yes, auto insurance is a requirement for all Illinois drivers, but the amount of required coverage is quite small.

 All Illinois drivers must purchase car insurance.
 Illinois law prescribes minimum coverage that you must have in several different categories.
 However, as you will see, these required minimums are quite small and you are at risk of not receiving a payment large enough to compensate you for your injuries.
 Specifically, Illinois requires the follow amount of minimum coverage: